 Fenugreek is well known for its property of inducing uterine contractions.
 As this herb is used to induce labor, using it during the first trimester or excessive intake during any point of pregnancy has an increased risk of miscarriage/ preterm delivery.

 Fenugreek is a herb that carries a wide range of health benefits and many of its medicinal properties are advantageous for the healthy progression of the pregnancy.
 Here are some benefits of fenugreek during pregnancy if taken in moderate amounts:

 1. Fights gestational diabetes

 Fenugreek helps to combat gestational diabetes.
 This herb is well known for its anti-diabetic property.
+People who struggle with keeping their blood sugar levels within control resort to consuming methi dana as a home remedy.
 Even though fenugreek helps to fight off gestational diabetes, it is important to seek a doctor’s advice before making it a part of the pregnancy diet.

 Related Reading: Spinach During Pregnancy – Benefits, Risks And Precautions

 2. Aids in breast enlargement